Pseudorapidity density of charged particles in p-Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV

 The $\dNdetal$ analysis techniques employed are identical to those described in \Ref{Aamodt:2010pb}, where the similar measurement is reported for \PbPb\ collisions.
 Events are selected with a reconstructed vertex within $|z_{\rm vtx}|<$~\final{18}~cm, which results in a $|\etal|<2$ coverage for the $\dNdetal$ measurement.
 Tracklet candidates are formed using the position of the primary vertex and two hits, one on each \SPD\ layer.
 From these candidates, tracklets are selected by a requirement on the sum of the squares of the differences~(residuals) in azimuthal and polar angles relative to the primary vertex for each hit, effectively selecting charged particles with transverse momentum~(\pt) above 50~MeV/$c$, while particles below 50~MeV/$c$ are mostly absorbed by detector material.
 The charged-particle pseudorapidity density is then obtained from the measured distribution of tracklets $\dNdetatrl$ as $\dNdetal = \alpha \, (1-\beta)\,\dNdetatrl$.
 The correction $\alpha$ accounts for the acceptance and efficiency for a primary particle to produce a tracklet, while $\beta$ is the contamination of reconstructed tracklets from combinations of hits not produced by the same primary particle.
 Both are determined as a function of the $z$-position of the primary vertex and the pseudorapidity of the tracklet from detector simulations using DPMJET~\cite{Roesler:2000he} and GEANT3~\cite{geant3ref2}, and found to be on average \final{1.2} and \final{0.01}, respectively.
-The $\dNdetal$ is further corrected by \final{$-2.2$}\% to account for the difference of the fraction of events without vertex in the data and the simulation.
+Since the corrections applied in the analysis implicitly only account for the fraction of events without vertex given by the simulation, the $\dNdetal$ is further corrected by \final{$-2.2$}\% for the difference of this fraction in the data and the simulation.